iver-wharf/rfcs/_published/0017-azuredevops-repos-and-not-projects.md

 For the sake of resolving
 <https://github.com/iver-wharf/wharf-provider-azuredevops/issues/24> we could
-settle with still importing 1 Wharf project per Azure DevOps project, but this is so tightly coupled so I [@jilleJr] think it's best to tackle this inconsistency here and now.
+settle with still importing 1 Wharf project per Azure DevOps project, but this is so tightly coupled so it's best to tackle this inconsistency here and now.
 This RFC is not meant to fix that bug, but instead designed so that bug is fixed as a consequence.

 ## Future possibilities